Intro | Chapter 1 | Chapter 2 | Chapter 3 | Chapter 4 | Chapter 5 | Free Swipe File

 And I followed them because they were using the hashtags I was searching.

-On social media, especially Instagram, hashtags are still highly a relevant way to search for content surrounding a theme or idea.
+On social media, especially Instagram, hashtags are still a highly relevant way to search for content surrounding a theme or idea.

 Your audience is almost definitely using hashtags, too, so to grow your account, it’s important that you use all of the hashtags Instagram allows for each post.